-The change in discounting at March 31, 2021 resulted in a \$195.7 million decrease to claims incurred.
-The discount rate, comprised of bond and long-term equity yields, increased slightly compared to the prior year.
-In addition, there were changes to projected timing of future payments and lower risk margins relating to long-term benefits.
+The change in discounting at March 31, 2022 resulted in a \$133.2 million decrease to claims incurred.
+The discount rate, comprised of bond and long-term equity yields, increased compared to the prior year.
+In addition, there were changes to risk margins relating to long-term benefits.